DIY Super For Dummies (Australian Edition)

 Unlocking the Language of Superannuation

+Super funds can be a world of mysterious language.
 Don’t let terminology slow down your retirement planning; financial jargon rolls off the tongues of advisers and experts, but it can be hard to understand what they mean.
 Here are some of the super terms that you may encounter as you plan ahead for your super fund:

 Self-managed super fund.
 The official name for the most popular type of DIY super fund.
 A SMSF can have no more than four members, and, ordinarily, all members must be trustees, and all trustees must be members.
+In the case of a single member SMSF, you need two individual trustees (including the member), or you must set up a corporate trustee, with yourself as director.

 Non-concessional contributions.
 Super contributions that you make from your after-tax income.
 You may hear this type of contribution called an after-tax contribution or even an undeducted contribution.